 Responsible Financial Management

 Engineers and Geoscientists British Columbia’s budget process aligns fully with the association’s three-year strategic plan.
 This enables long-term planning with minor adjustments as required.

 Our budget is created within clear guidelines set by Council and in compliance with the association's Sustainable Financial Management Policy.
-On an annual basis, following scrutiny and revision by the Executive Committee of Council, it is brought forward for examination and approval by members of Council.
+On an annual basis, following scrutiny and revision by the Executive Committee of Council, it is brought forward for examination and approval by Council.